top of page

 Journey To Masai Land

-I went to Africa for the first time in 2014, to visit the great parks of northern Tanzania..
+I went to Africa for the first time in 2014, to visit the great parks of northern Tanzania.

-However it was an unexpected event that offered me the greatest moment in the journey.
+However it was an unexpected event that offered me the greatest moment of the journey.
 Our driver, a friend of a village chief, suggested a visit to a tiny Masai village in the middle of the Ngorongoro Crater.
 Although it was a short visit, I was so deeply impressed, that I couldn’t even take a photo.

-That was the moment I decided to go back there.
+Suddenly, visiting that tiny village, I decided to go back there.

-Once returned in my country, I decided to looking for a suitable place, even though I couldn’t imagine why a Masai village would want to accept the presence of a mzungu (European, white), a photographer, too.
-After much research, I discover an interview by a traveller from Costarica, Catarina Jimenez, an incredible women very close to a Masai community (she was blessed by the Masai and called Nemeyan).
+Once returned in my country, I decided to looking for a suitable place, even though I couldn’t imagine why a Masai village would want to accept the presence of a mzungu (European), a photographer, too.
+After much research, I discover an interview by a traveller from Costarica, Catarina Jimenez, an incredible woman very close to a Masai community (she was blessed by the Masai and called Nemeyan).
 Catarina gained respect and trust contributing to the construction of the village school.
 I contacted her immediately.

-She was enthusiastic about my project and offered me her help to introduce me the next time she would visit the Masai village in Kenya..
+She was enthusiastic about my project and offered me her help to introduce me the next time she would visit the Masai village in Kenya.

 reportage